 9. Galapagos Shark

+One of the most well-known different kinds of sharks in Hawaii is the Galapagos.
 Galapagos sharks enjoy swimming in clear waters, coral reefs, and the like.
 Schools of these sharks can reach hundreds.
 They are fairly big, reaching around 9.8 feet long.
 Due to their slow reproductive rate and overfishing, Galapagos sharks have found themselves on the list of endangered sharks.

 Females give birth every 2 to 3 years to 4-16 pups.
 The young remain in shallow water to avoid becoming eaten by larger sharks, as Galapagos sharks are known to eat their own.

 Galapagos sharks do have a unique capability.
-They are able to turn their stomachs inside out.
+They are able to turn their stomachs inside and out.
 This is helpful if they eat something they shouldn’t and need to get rid of it.

 See Related: Dusky Shark